 Why the obsession with the tight pigtail in the rear-center of the head?
 There are a couple schools of thought.
 One is that the Spanish Catholic Macho influence has left parents with the desire to make their girls seem more masculine.
 Another is that of control.
 La Virgencita (See “Stuff Mexicans Like #2: La Virgen de Guadalupe”) is the center of Mexican culture and values.
 The idea of control, rigidity, and simplicity all jive with the image of a virgen or “niña bien” (good girl).
 Hair hanging loose all over the place swinging to and fro with the wind, doing just as it pleases is not an acceptable state for Mexican tresses.
 Nor is a single barrette, a simple loose braid, or 2 casually ribboned pigtails.
 It is all-or-nothing when it comes to Mexican hairdressing.

-The last theory is my own, based on the deep-seeded rascism I have felt and witnessed here in Northern Latin America.
+The last theory is my own, based on the deep-seated rascism I have felt and witnessed here in Northern Latin America.
 A Chicana (Mexican-American or pocha: ruined one, as Mexicans lovingly refer to them) friend of mine posted to her personal internet site: “I am Mexican.
 If you don’t believe me, I can pull back my bangs.”
 She was referring to her very low hairline and almost non-existent forehead.
 This is a typical look for many, if not most, indigenous Mexican people.
 That being said, with the combination of the low forehead being equated with Indios (an insult in Mexico.
 See “Stuff Mexicans Like #10: Las Güeras”) and the desire to look more European, (namely white), it makes sense that many Mexican women may want to pull their hair back as far off the forehead as possibly, thus lengthening the start of the hairline, creating a somehwat more European, less Indio look.

 Whatever the reason, I am always acutely aware at Mexican children’s birthday parties & social gatherings that my child’s sloppy side braid or loose curls make a stark contrast to other Mexican children’s tight, super gel’d du’s.
 I wonder if other parents at the party equate the loose hairstyles of me and my child to be congruent with their ideas of loose, uncontrollable Gringas in general.